Stuart Barton I Original Publication: May 24, 2017 I Last Updated: January 20, 2021

-Some VIX Exchange Traded Products benefit from ‘Roll Yield’
+Some VIX Exchange Traded Products ("ETPs") benefit from ‘Roll Yield’

-'Roll Yield’ or 'Volatility Risk Premium' relies on a sloped VIX term structure
+'Roll Yield’ or 'Volatility Risk Premium' of the futures relies on a sloped term structure

 I explain why this structure exists and how it may change

-But impressive single-year performance is not the only facet of inverse VIX ETPs that is attracting attention.
-A great deal of this interest has been building for some time and has focused on two simple observations: 1) that equity market volatility - and hence the value of the VIX Index - is mean reverting, and 2) that the VIX futures curve is frequently upward-sloping.
-These observations - neither of which were much challenged in 2016 - are cited to explain why inverse VIX ETPs have received a daily accrual, and why long VIX ETPs have paid a decay.
+A great deal of interest in these ETPs stems from two simple observations: 1) that equity market volatility - and hence the value of the VIX Index - is frequently mean reverting, and 2) that the VIX futures curve is frequently upward-sloping.
+These observations are often cited to explain why inverse VIX ETPs have received a daily accrual, and why long VIX ETPs pay a decay.
 But why is this the case, and is it reasonable to expect that these conditions will persist?

 To answer these questions, let's first remember what underlies the ETPs themselves.
 VIX ETPs track or trade the VIX futures and not the VIX Index itself, and the performance of the futures frequently differs from the performance of the index.
 Just like futures on other indexes and underlyings (e.g. oil), VIX futures only converge to the index value at their expiry, but they can trade at significantly different values before then.
 It is this daily change in futures prices and their eventual convergence with the Index that brings about the decay or accrual observed in VIX ETPs.